 A partnership firm can be registered or unregistered, registration of partnership firm under The Indian Partnership Act, 1932, is not mandatory.
 With the popularity of limited liability partnership firms in India, partnership firms are losing their relevance due to advantages associated with limited liability partnership firms combining advantages of partnership firm and company.

-No, registration of partnership is no mandatory under Indian Partnership Act, 1932,.
+No, registration of partnership firm is not mandatory under Indian Partnership Act, 1932,.

-No it is not mandatory to form partnership deed setting forth terms and conditions of partnership.
+No it is not mandatory to form partnership firm’s deed setting forth terms and conditions of partnership.

 - All partners will divideprofit and loss